 Cavities Form When More Minerals Are Lost Than Replaced

 Tooth enamel typically gets demineralized and remineralized many times during the day, but some factors can upset this balance.
 As a result, the rate at which minerals are lost exceeds the rate at which they are replaced.
-When this happens, over time, the surface of the enamel starts to break down, and a hole or cavity begins to develop.
+When this happens,

 As the decay progresses, bacteria first breach the enamel and enter the softer layer known as dentin which lies beneath.
 They then progress to the pulp which contains blood vessels and nerves.
 At this point, you typically experience pain.
 Bacteria can also cause an abscess in the pulp and even spread to your bone.5